• Skip to primary navigation

 • 2 teaspoons vanilla extract

-• 1/2 cup almond butter creamy, or peanut butter (I buy the Target brand)
+• 1/2 cup almond butter or nut butter of choice

 • 1 teaspoon baking powder